 For instance they have more tolerance for gory, shocking, action packed, horror films that would have most adults running to hide.
 They can’t get enough of them.
 Risk taking is a natural part of their development, as is testing boundaries, challenging authority, asserting their identity.
 That is what adolescence is all about.
 They know that drinking, taking drugs, having unprotected sex and fighting are potentially dangerous, but the reward of the thrill ‘now’ is stronger than worrying about later consequences.

-The challenge here for anyone dealing with adolescents today is that the adolescent brain is more vulnerable to addiction, especially internet addictions.
-Having one addiction, because of the need to avoid the negative emotions associated with withdrawal or lower access, drives the search for other activities and substances that keep the dopamine soaring.
-Cross addictions therefore are very common- nicotine, alcohol, drugs, caffeine, internet pornography and gambling for instance all stress the system and produce long term negative consequences for mental and physical health.
+The challenge here for anyone dealing with adolescents today is that the adolescent brain is more vulnerable to mental health disorders including addiction, especially internet addictions.
+Having one addiction can drive the search for other activities and substances that keep the dopamine soaring.
+Cross addictions therefore are very common- nicotine, alcohol, drugs, caffeine, internet pornography, gaming and gambling for instance all stress the system and produce long term negative consequences for mental and physical health.

 Living for Now – Delay Discounting

 Why is that?
 Because the frontal lobes that act as ‘brakes’ on risky behaviour have not yet developed and the future is a long time away.
-This is known as delay discounting – preferring immediate gratification to a reward in the future even if the later one is better.
+This is known as delay discounting – preferring immediate gratification to a reward in the future, even if the later one is better.
 Important recent research has shown that internet pornography use itself produces higher rates of delay discounting.
 This has to be a real concern for parents and teachers.
 Here is a helpful article on the subject discussing the new research.
 The full article is available here.
+In short, porn users who gave up porn use for even just 3 weeks found they were better able to delay gratification than those subjects who hadn’t.
+Being able to delay gratification is a key life skill weakened by porn use and may account for the poorer exam results, lower productivity and general lethargy experienced by many porn users.
+The good news is this appears to reverse over time when users quit porn.
+See here for examples of self reported recovery stories.

 A Healthy Brain is an Integrated Brain

 A healthy brain is an integrated brain, one that can weigh up consequences and make decisions based on intention.
 It can set a goal and achieve it.
 It has resilience to stress.
-It can unlearn habits that no longer serve us.
+It can unlearn habits that no longer serve one.
 It is creative and capable of learning new skills and habits.
 If we work to develop a healthy integrated brain, we broaden and build our outlook, we flourish, we notice what is going on around us and are sensitive to the needs of others.
-We enjoy life and being part of the human race.
+We flourish, enjoy life and reach our true potential.